yamankarabulut/IoT/README.md

-This is a POC (Proof of Concept) API developed in short notice (3-4 hours) to imitate sensor data coming from IoT devices, and show their values in client pages which were guarded by soft GUID secret locks in real time using websocket technologies.
+This is a POC (Proof of Concept) API developed on short notice (3–4 hours) to simulate sensor data coming from IoT devices, and display their values on client pages in real time using Socket.io while the client pages are protected by soft GUID-based secret locks.

 It also includes:
-* MongoDB as a database,
+* MongoDB as the database,
 * Twig templating engine,
 * JWT authentication,
 * Api-Key authentication,
-* Some basic rate-limiting implementations,
+* Basic rate-limiting implementations,
-* Some logging middlewares,
+* Logging middlewares,
-* Some enumaration classes to provide a level of standardization to HTTP result codes, and improve readability
+* Enumeration classes to standardize HTTP result codes and improve readability